 David Berg is a Fellow of the American College of Trial Lawyers.

-David Berg has been recognized by Best Lawyers in America, multiple times for more than a decade, in nine practice areas, putting him among the top 100 lawyers in the publication, based on the number of trial specialties.
-David’s nine Best Lawyers in America practice areas include:
+David Berg has been recognized by Best Lawyers in America, multiple times for more than a decade, in eight practice areas, putting him among the top 100 lawyers in the publication, based on the number of trial specialties.
+David’s eight Best Lawyers in America practice areas include:

 - Bet-the-Company Litigation